Home / Resume / Healthcare / Nursing Resume

 Example:

-Procedures: IV insertion, blood draws, wound care, medication administration, Foley catheter
+Procedures: IV therapy, medication administration, wound care, patient assessment and triage, Foley catheter

-Monitoring: Hemodynamic monitoring, ventilator management, telemetry, cardiac rhythm interpretation
+Monitoring: Telemetry and cardiac monitoring, hemodynamic monitoring, ventilator management, cardiac rhythm interpretation

-Technology: Epic Flowsheets, Cerner, Pyxis, IV pumps (Alaris, Baxter)
+Technology: Electronic Health Records (Epic, Cerner), Pyxis, IV pumps (Alaris, Baxter)

 5. Work experience